gcmaidana/BAMMS/README.md

 Since our database is run locally, you need to execute a script in the MySQL 8.0 Command Line Client.
 After you log into the server, you can type in SQL queries to create the table you want.
 Refer to the [Table Creation Script for the tables we created for this specific program](https://github.com/gcmaidana/BAMMS/blob/main/BAMMS/TableCreationScript.cpp).
 You must create these tables before you run the program so that the database can track users and team stats.
 Otherwise of course the database would not be tracking anything.

 # Running the program
-To run the program, click Debug at the top of Visual Studio, then click Start without Debugging.
+To run the program, open the solution file and then click Debug at the top of Visual Studio, then click Start without Debugging.
 Alternatively, you can use the shortcut Ctrl+F5.
 To avoid running into problems, make sure you are using Visual Studio 2019 Community Edition.
 ![Screenshot](a17d47221785ec413ed2706db4cff4d0.png)